Iochdar

 Iochdar (An t-Ìochdair), also spelled Eochar, is a hamlet and community on the west coast of the island of South Uist, in the Outer Hebrides, Scotland.
 Iochdar is also in the parish of South Uist.
 It is the largest of several crofting settlements in the north-west of South Uist, and is located 1.5 km west of the A865 road.
 Iochdar is part of the 93000 acre South Uist Estate, which was the subject of Scotland's largest community land buyout in 2006, and is now run by Stòras Uibhist.
 Iochdar was where Angus McPhee or MacPhee (1916–1997), the Scottish Outsider Artist, was raised.
 He is buried in the local cemetery.

 Iochdar School

 Iochdar School, built in 1963, is a primary school (years 1–7) that caters to students from the hamlet as well as surrounding communities.
-The principal is Mary MacInnes.
 The school has 75 pupils and five teachers.
 The school has won a number of awards, including the Homecoming Scotland Award at the Scottish Education Awards 2009.